-Assignment: This summer, you will read A Long Walk to Water, a novel written by Linda Sue Park, which is based on a true story.
-Once you finish the book, you will complete a creative project and a corresponding writing assignment based on the reading.
-You may choose from a number of creative projects, but you may not choose a project you completed for previous summer assignments.
+Assignment: This summer, you will read The Princess Bride by William Goldman.
+Once you finish the novel, you will complete a creative project and a corresponding writing assignment based on the reading.
+You may choose from a number of creative projects.
+These assignments were designed with both your learning and enjoyment in mind, so we hope you have some intellectual fun!

-Obtaining the Text: You're welcome and encouraged to check out A Long Walk to Water from the library, as long as you'll be able to keep the book for enough time to both complete your assignments and use it during the opening weeks of school.
-Whether you're buying the book or using the library, both print and ebooks will work for our class.

-You can use the book's ISBN number to find it at a bookstore, library, or online retailer.
-One ISBN number for A Long Walk to Water is: ISBN-10-0547577311.
-If you can't obtain the text, please contact Ms. Chidwick at chidwick@longleafschool.com.
+Obtaining the Text: You are welcome and encouraged to check out Princess Bride from the library, as long as you'll be able to keep the book for enough time to both complete your assignments and use it during the opening weeks of school.
+Wake County libraries currently have two options for obtaining books.
+They offer remote resources around the clock.
+Here is the link: remote resources.
+They also have Books on the Go, offering no contact pick up Monday through Friday from 10 a.m. to 5 p.m.
+Here is the link: Books on the Go.
+You may also purchase your text online through various stores.
+Whether you are using the library or purchasing the book, both print and ebooks will work for class.
+You can use the book's ISBN number to find it.
+One ISBN number for The Summer Book is: ISBN-10: 0156035154.
+If you cannot obtain the text, please contact Ms. Chidwick at chidwick@longleafschool.com.

-Due Date: Your summer reading assignment is due the first day of school, which is Wednesday, August 21st.
-You will need to bring the book, the creative project, and/or a printout of all written portions of your assignment.
-You will also need to save your written portion(s) online in order to submit digitally, according to your teacher's instructions, which will be given on the first day of school.
+Due Date: Your summer reading assignment is due digitally the second week of school on Monday, August 17th, 2020.
+You will need to upload the complete project to Google Classroom.
+Your teacher will alert you once the Google Classroom posting is open for submission.
+You must submit pictures of the creative project visually.
+Take enough pictures to show the complete project.
+You will also have to submit a second document of the written portions of your assignment.
+Please submit this as a pdf or word document so that it may be viewed and annotated.
+Your teacher will provide additional instructions for in person submission on the first day of class.

-Evaluation: Your creative project with corresponding written assignments, will collectively be worth one minor assignment grade.
+Evaluation: Your creative project with corresponding written assignments will collectively be worth one minor assignment grade.
 AGAIN, you may not complete a creative project you completed for previous summer assignments.
 These will also be used as the basis for opening discussions, presentations, and/or additional assignments.
 Completion is important to best ensure a successful start.
 If you run into difficulties completing any portion of the summer assignment, please contact Ms. Chidwick at chidwick@longleafschool.com.
 She will assist you and/or direct you to another English Department teacher.